BG57387/Team-4/README.md

 <br/>
-<b>Query 2:</b> List out the average age of ostriches participating in races.
+<b>Query 2:</b> Write a query to list out the average age of ostriches participating in races.

 This SQL query calculates the average age of ostriches that have participated in races.
 It achieves this by selecting the average value of the "ostrichAge" column from the "Ostriches" table, filtered by the condition that there exists a corresponding record in the "Ostriches_has_Races" table where the ostrich ID matches.
 In essence, it computes the average age of ostriches that have been involved in races.<br/>
 <img width="811" alt="Screenshot 2024-03-27 at 11 10 29 AM" src="https://github.com/BG57387/Team-4/assets/150160324/ccaa08a5-80e1-458a-9680-f208fef28ea4">